shubha-rajan/cloudbuild-demo/README.md

 # vGHC-cloudbuild-demo

-This is a sample code repository for the hands-on Build/Test/Deploy with Cloud Build workshop at vGHC 2020 Open Source Day.
+This is a sample code repository for the hands-on Build/Test/Deploy with Cloud Build workshop, first presented at vGHC 2020 Open Source Day.

 ## Setup